On the electron to proton mass ratio and the proton structure: Conclusion

 \section{Conclusion}

 We have derived an expression for the electron to nucleon mass ratio from a reinterpreted lattice gauge theory Hamiltonian.
 A specific calculation for the neutron from expansions on Slater determinants of indefinite parity gives a result less than three percent off the experimental value.
 The proximity of prediction to observation should encourage further study within the framework of the Hamiltonian model presented.
+From the same model we have derived approximate parameter free parton distribution functions that compare rather well with those for the $u$ and $d$ valence quarks of the proton.
 Work is in progress to establish a complete Bloch wave base for expansions with suitable symmetry requirements implied by the potential and the antisymmetry under interchange of colour degrees of freedom.